NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: Introduction

 \section{Introduction}

-Conversational artificial intelligence (ConvAI) is one of the long-standing research problems in natural language processing.
-With the surge of neural models recently, there have been increasing interests in building intelligent dialogue agents to assist users, such as task-oriented dialogue system~\cite{DBLP:conf/icml/WenMBY17,DBLP:conf/acl/MrksicSWTY17, DBLP:conf/emnlp/BudzianowskiWTC18, DBLP:journals/corr/abs-2005-00796}, conversational recommendation systems~\cite{DBLP:conf/recsys/FuXZZ20, DBLP:conf/sigir/SunZ18, DBLP:conf/cikm/ZhangCA0C18} and chi-chat \cite{adiwardana2020towards,roller2020recipes} etc. However, most existing dialogue systems are \textit{agent-centric}.
-Such systems require the users to \textit{unnaturally} adapt to and even have a learn curve on the system ontology, which is largely unknown to the users (such as the sample instructions for most smart speakers).
-For example, Figure~\ref{fig:eg0} shows a dialogue snippet commonly found in traditional datasets: the user is \textit{expected} to closely follow the system ontology and provide the exact ontology terms, or at most with minor variations like synonyms.
+Conversational artificial intelligence is one of the long-standing research problems in natural language processing, such as task-oriented dialogue~\cite{DBLP:conf/icml/WenMBY17, DBLP:conf/emnlp/BudzianowskiWTC18, DBLP:journals/corr/abs-2005-00796}, conversational recommendation~\cite{DBLP:conf/sigir/SunZ18, DBLP:conf/cikm/ZhangCA0C18} and chi-chat \cite{adiwardana2020towards,roller2020recipes} etc. However, most existing systems are \textit{agent-centric}.
+Such systems require the users to \textit{unnaturally} adapt to and even have a learning curve on the system ontology, which is largely unknown to the users (such as the sample instructions for most smart speakers).
+Figure~\ref{fig:eg0} shows a dialogue snippet commonly found in traditional datasets: the user is \textit{expected} to closely follow the system ontology with the exact ontology terms, or at most with minor variations like synonyms.

-In the real-world use cases, such formulation obviously suffers from the following issues.
-(1) It easily results in information loss, or breaks a conversation if the user speaks anything out of the system ontology; (2) it greatly limits the expressive power of the user because of the rigid pipeline of following a complex routine on system ontology.
-As an example in conversational recommendation in the restaurant domain, a user may prefer to speak freely as ``I want to have a date wearing my shorts'', where ``date'' and ``shorts'' may not be defined in the system ontology but powerfully indicates multiple slots \texttt{ambience=romantic} and \texttt{attire=casual} simultaneously.
+In the real-world use cases, such formulation may easily results in information loss, or breaks a conversation if the user speaks anything out of the system ontology; In this work, we argue that a smart agent can ideally be more \textit{user-centric}, by allowing users to speak freely without restrictions.
+The system is expected to uncover the connection between the freestyle user utterance and one or more slots and values by the system ontology.